You learn 5 times faster, and you remember forever, if you have a contextual or emotional connection with the content you are learning.

 Use Taalhammer when you search for a meaning or a translation and it will include your search history in your repetitions.

-Have you found a nice word or interesting sentence on the web?
-Just paste it in Taalhammer. it will not only make you remember that forever but it’ll train you to use it, with speed and confidence, very soon.
+Have you found a great word or an interesting sentence on the web?
+Just paste it into Taalhammer.
+It will not only help you remember it forever but it’ll train you to use it, with speed and confidence, very quickly.

 It’s a very good way of learning.
 By remembering the whole sentence you also learn the structure and the way of saying something.
 There is more to it, our Spaced Repetition algorithm trains you on that sentence so you can easily recall, say and even swap parts of the sentence fluently.
 This is how we create native-like language reflexes.